fusterma/JUAS2024/Tutorials2024.md

 <img src="Figures/analytic.png" width="80%"/>
 </p>
 <p align="center">
-Figure 3: Phase advance (left) and maximum and minimum $\beta$-functions as a function of the FODO magnets and cell characteristics.
+Figure 3: Phase advance (left) and maximum and minimum $\beta$-functions as a function of the FODO magnets and cell parameters.
 </p>

 Questions: